cheatham1/SoftwareBook/gettingstarted.md

 We have provided the datasets and software in a variety of formats.
 You choose how you want to use them:

-* If you want to have a quick look at the data, not investing too much time, you can use the small virtual machine, which contains 10% of the data.
-This takes takes about 15 minutes to download and setup.
+* If you want to have a quick look at the data, not investing too much time, you can use the **small** virtual machine, which contains 10% of the data.
+This takes about 15 minutes to download and setup.

-* If you want to invest more time, or are setting up a lab for students, then you can use the medium virtual machine which contains all the data.
+* If you want to invest more time, or are setting up a lab for students, then you can use the **large** virtual machine which contains all the data.
 This takes 1-2 hours to download and setup.

-* If you are a physicists, it is likely you already have ROOT installed, so you can just download the software and datasets separately if you wish.
+* If you are a physicist, it is likely you already have ROOT installed, so you can download the software and datasets separately if you wish.

 These instructions explain how to setup your environment for the first situation.
 The virtual machine book (the other gitbook in this Data & Tools section of the website) explains how to setup for the second.